 One of the biggest movie stars of the 20th century, Charlie Chaplin exploded onto movie screens as unforgettable characters that changed Hollywood forever.
-Off screen however, a string of marital affairs, estranged children, and allegations of abuse with actresses half his age plagued the comedic actor’s reputation.
+Off screen however, a string of marital affairs, estranged children and allegations of abuse with actresses half his age plagued the comedic actor’s reputation.
 Despite a prosperous film career, personal drama followed Chaplin worldwide, eventually forcing the star to flee the United States.
-On his 126th birthday, we review Chaplin’s Hollywood matrimonies and their shocking twists.
+Below, a roundup of Chaplin’s Hollywood matrimonies and their shocking twists.

 Perhaps Chaplin’s love life was doomed from the start considering his first marriage sprung out of wedlock.
 At the age of 29, Chaplin wed The Inferior Sex and For Husbands Only 16-year-old actress Mildred Harris whom he believed to be pregnant with his child.
 Unsurprisingly, the marriage only lasted two years and though Harris eventually gave birth to his first child, the baby died only three days later.
 Their marriage initially proved fruitful for Harris, who increasingly received movie offers; however Chaplin was unsupportive and questioned her talent because of her young age.
 This behavior would manifest as a toxic pattern for Chaplin.